Azure-Samples/key-vault-python-network-acl/README.md

 platforms: python
 author: schaabs
 ---

+***DISCLAIMER: The samples in this repo are for `azure-mgmt-keyvault` v1 (1.x).
+For the latest version of `azure-mgmt-keyvault`, please visit the [`azure-sdk-for-python` repository](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/keyvault/azure-mgmt-keyvault).
+This repo is archived since a new version of `azure-mgmt-keyvault` has become stable.***

 # Managing network access to a key vault using the Azure Python SDK

 This Sample repo includes sample code that demonstrates managing network access to a key vault through VNET and IP ACLs using the Azure Python SDK.